jindalabhinav/machine-learning/parking-lot/README.md

 Dependency here - `Controller - Service - Repository`

-* Now Repository Class doesn't have a Dependency on another class, so Spring creates an object of Repository class and stores it in it's Container.
+* Now Repository Class doesn't have a Dependency on another class, so Spring creates an object of the Repository class and stores it in its Container.

-* Now it can create an object of Service (since it already has an object of its dependent service) and stores it in its container.
+* Now it can create an object of Service (since it already has an object of its dependent service) and store it in its container.

 * Similarly, now a container of Controller class can be created.

-This process is called as `Inversion Of Control (IoC)` implemented using `Dependency Injection`.
+This process is called `Inversion Of Control (IoC)` implemented using `Dependency Injection`.

 `But how does Spring know,`